 It was a wake-up call for the Muscato family to say the least and Max felt a change needed to happen.
 To give Sonny a new start and get back on his feet.
 During this time Marc and Max advocated for Sonny to be accepted into a music therapy program.
 Each time they were informed Sonny was waitlisted.
 The family continued to press for admittance, to give Sonny access to the one thing that seemed to make a difference.
 Sonny needed music in his life.
 Marc and Max were adamant about that fact.
 In the meantime, Max bought a rental property for Sonny, with the idea that he could become independent and happy.
 Once in the music program, Sonny could manage his mental health and avoid slipping into bouts of serious clinical depression.
 But the acceptance call never came and soon it was uncovered that Sonny had been abusing crack cocaine to self-medicate.
 He was officially an addict.
 Multiple thefts and drug-induced outbursts eventually landed Sonny in prison.

-Since 2016, Sonny Muscato has been in and out jail and rehab centers.
+Since 2016, Sonny Muscato has been in and out of jail and rehab centres.
 Mental health facilities that were supposed to provide drug rehabilitation fell short of providing the proper care necessary for an adult male living on the autism spectrum.
 After a meltdown or an intense aggressive episode in rehab Sonny would end up back in jail by order of the court.
-Prison is the only solution to the problem for the time being, it keeps him away from crack and off dangerous streets.
+Prison is the only solution to the problem, for the time being, it keeps him away from the crack and off dangerous streets.